"Help Me Help the AI": Understanding How Explainability Can Support Human-AI Interaction: Methods

-Based on the survey responses, we selectively enrolled participants to maximize the diversity of domain and AI background of our participant group.
-We define the different background levels as follows: \begin{itemize} \item \textit{Low-domain}: From ``don't know anything about birds'' to ``recently started birding.'' \item \textit{Medium-domain}: Have been birding for a few years. \item \textit{High-domain}: Have been birding for more than a few years, or are an expert in birds (e.g., ornithologist). \item \textit{Low-AI}: From ``don't know anything about AI'' to ``have heard about a few AI concepts or applications.'' \item \textit{Medium-AI}: From ``know the basics of AI and can hold a short conversation about it'' to ``have taken a course in AI or have experience working with an AI system.'' \item \textit{High-AI}: Use, study, or work with AI in day-to-day life. \end{itemize} We categorized participants into these groups based on their survey responses and interview answers; see~\cref{tab:participant} for a summary.
-Note that our referral here and elsewhere to ``high-AI background'' participants describes their expertise with AI systems in general, not necessarily with Merlin, as they are all end-users of Merlin.
+Based on the screening survey responses, we selectively enrolled participants to maximize the diversity of domain and AI background of the study sample.
+See Tab. \ref{tab:participant} for a summary of participants' background.
+The subgroups were defined based on participants' survey responses and interview answers.
+We refer to individual participants by identifier P\#. \begin{itemize}[noitemsep,topsep=0pt] \item \textit{Low-domain}: From ``don't know anything about birds'' (P11, P12) to ``recently started birding'' (P7, P8, P13, P14, P16).
+Participants who selected the latter option typically have been birding for a few months or more than a year but in an on-and-off way, and were able to identify some local birds. \item \textit{Medium-domain}: Have been birding for a few years and/or can identify most local birds (P1, P2, P4, P6, P10, P20). \item \textit{High-domain}: Have been birding for more than a few years and/or do bird-related work (e.g., ornithologist) (P3, P5, P9, P15, P17, P18, P19). \item \textit{Low-AI}: From ``don't know anything about AI'' (P16, P17) to ``have heard about a few AI concepts or applications'' (P2, P5, P7, P12, P20).
+Participants in this group either didn't know that Merlin uses AI \interview{12,16} or knew but weren't familiar with the technical aspects of AI \interview{2,5,7,17,20}. \item \textit{Medium-AI}: From ``know the basics of AI and can hold a short conversation about it'' (P1, P3, P8, P9, P14) to ``have taken a course in AI or have experience working with an AI system'' (P4, P10, P15).
+Participants in this group had a general idea of how Merlin's AI might work, e.g., it is neural network based and has learned to identify birds based on large amounts of labeled examples. \item \textit{High-AI}: Use, study, or work with AI in day-to-day life (P6, P11, P13, P18, P19).
+Participants in this group were extremely familiar with AI in general and had detailed ideas of how Merlin's AI might work at the level of specific data processing techniques, model architectures, and training algorithms. \end{itemize} Note that our referral here and elsewhere to ``high-AI background'' participants describes their expertise with AI in general, not necessarily with Merlin's AI.
+All participants were active Merlin users who could provide vivid anecdotes of when the app worked well and not.
+Regarding frequency of use, 11 participants used it several times a week, 8 used it once a week, and one used it once a month.